michall-m/flame-basics/README.md

 4. Results presentation
 9. Summary – conclusions
 10. References

-2. Project repositorium on GitHub/Resources
+# Project repositorium on GitHub/ Resources #
 For each project repositorium on GitHub should be set up.
 The repositorium should contain all elements of the project including documentation.
 It is main review and contact point for documentation.

 Resources:
 1. Your own resources
 2. AWS Academy resources – remember about the limitations.

-3. Conditions for passing the project
+# Conditions for passing the project #

 1. Presence at consultations
 2. Preparation of documentation
 3. Preparation of the repository